tolia77/casino-telegram-bot/README.md

 # casino_telegram_bot
-My first project with database
+This is simple casino bot.
+You can place bets, see statistics, see best players.
+My first project with a database (PostgreSQL).